openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ### Key Material Packets

-The SLH-DSA-SHAKE algorithms code points MUST be used only with v6 keys, as defined in [I-D.ietf-openpgp-crypto-refresh].
+The SLH-DSA-SHAKE algorithms code points MUST be used only with v6 keys, as defined in [RFC9580].

 The algorithm-specific part of the public key consists of: